googleapis/gapic-generator/DEVELOPMENT.md

     master -> 87fa7afc7

-Git does not store the symbol but the commit id in the parent repository, for that a submodule does not pull in arbitry changes from its master.
+Git does not store the symbol but the commit id in the parent repository, so that a submodule does not pull in arbitrary changes from its master.

 This behavior has been subject of lots of criticism about sub-modules, but it reflects the inherent complexity of the problem domain.

-TBD: recipes how to work with submodules.
+TBD: recipes on how to work with submodules.